What is Judicial Review

 Judicial Review is a mechanism by which the Federal Court can review the actions or decisions of the CRA.
 The purpose of judicial review is to ensure the CRA has complied with the law in reaching its decision.

 An application for Judicial Review is not an opportunity to re-argue your case before the Federal Court.
 This is the proper jurisdiction of the Tax Court of Canada.
 Rather, Judicial Review is a unique method that allows the Federal Court to review the actions or decisions of the CRA and determine whether the CRA was reasonable or correct its application of the Income Tax Act.
 It is a means to hold the CRA accountable to the government.
 It is a means for the Federal Court to scrutinize CRA actions and punish it for behaviour that runs afoul of the law or behaviour that offends natural justice.

 These types of behaviours can include aggressive behaviours of the CRA without lawful basis, the CRA’s refusal to consider proper evidence, the CRA’s refusal to lawfully open an objection to an assessment, and the CRA’s improper decision rendered against you.

-If your circumstances demonstrate that the CRA has acted improperly or has rendered an improper decision on your matter, we can pursue a Judicial Review application in the Federal Court to hold the CRA accountable.
+If your circumstances demonstrate that the CRA has acted improperly or has rendered an improper decision on your matter, our tax litigation lawyers can pursue a Judicial Review application in the Federal Court to hold the CRA accountable.

-With years of experience in corporate and tax law, we have the knowledge and tools to fight for your interests against the Department of Justice through a Judicial Review Application in the Federal Court of Canada.
+With years of experience in corporate law and tax law, our tax lawyers have the knowledge and tools to fight for your interests against the Department of Justice through a Judicial Review Application in the Federal Court of Canada.